-After a gloomy few years dominated by the covid-19 pandemic, war in Ukraine and alarming climate change events, it is sincerely hoped that next year's edition brings with it much more positive updates from the UK and the rest of the world.
-The importance of real estate as a global asset class is, however, a constant, and it is expected that UK real estate markets will continue to prove resilient while adapting to rapidly changing demands.
-A flexible and diverse approach to investment may prove to be key.
+After a few gloomy years dominated by the covid-19 pandemic, war and alarming climate change events, it is sincerely hoped that next year's edition brings with it much more positive updates from the United Kingdom and the rest of the world.
+There is no shortage of investment capital waiting for a home and, after a quiet spell, pressure will mount on investment firms to return to the negotiating table and bank some profitable deals.
+Opportunities are out there, helped by sellers moving towards buyers with a more realistic pricing of assets and the availability of creative funding options, including joint ventures.
+The importance of real estate as a global asset class remains a constant, and it is expected that UK real estate markets will continue to prove resilient while adapting to rapidly changing demands.
+A flexible and diverse approach to investment will prove to be key.